 - Trafficking aliens into the United States

-- Up to 180 days in jail during the past five years
+- Jail sentence of up to 180 days during the past five years

-Individuals with a murder conviction can never become citizens of the United States.
-In addition, persons convicted of aggravated felony like armed robbery, drug trafficking, child pornography, bribery, etc., are also permanently barred from becoming US citizens.
+- Individuals with a murder conviction can never become citizens of the United States.
+In addition, persons convicted of aggravated felonies like armed robbery, drug trafficking, child pornography, bribery, etc., are also permanently barred from becoming U.S. citizens.

-When dealing with a type of immigration application that requires proof of good moral character, the burden is on the applicant to overcome any bars that may cause a delay in the process.
-An applicant with a minor crime on their record that may indicate a lack of good moral character may consider waiting out the five-year statutory period before putting forward an application.
-In addition to waiting out the statutory period, the individual must also be ready to demonstrate an improved character and conduct.
+If the immigration application requires proof of good character, the burden is on the applicant to overcome any obstacles that may cause a delay in the process.
+An applicant with a minor crime on their record may consider waiting until the five-year statutory period is over.
+In addition to the statutory period, the individual must also demonstrate improved behavior.

-He can do that through any of the following means:
+He can do that through the following means:

 - A personal statement from the applicant describing their life, work, family, and volunteer activities

-- Letter from applicant’s religious organization describing their participation and importance to the group
+- Letter from the applicant’s religious organization describing their participation and importance for the community

-- Reference letter from employer attesting to work ethic
+- Reference letter from employer attesting to their work ethic

 - Reference letter from places where the applicant has volunteered

-These letters should provide detailed positive examples of the applicant’s lifestyle and contribution to society.
+These letters should provide detailed examples of the applicant’s good conduct and contribution to society.

-In addition to the above, being completely honest and thorough during the application process and the interview with the USCIS personnel can help score additional points.
-On the other hand, not telling the absolute truth can cause additional problems, and will most definitely indicate a lack of good moral character.
+In addition to the above, being completely honest and thorough during the application process and the interview with USCIS personnel is also important for the immigration application.
+On the other hand, not telling the truth can cause additional problems, and will most definitely indicate a lack of morality.

-How to Write a Good Moral Character Letter Immigration
+How to Write Letter of Good Moral Character for Immigration Purposes

-Every now and then, a person might find themselves faced with the important task of writing a Good Moral Character Letter for a friend, an associate, or a family member.
-The writer must compose a detailed and convincing letter to considerably improve the chances of success of the applicant’s immigration application.
+You might find yourself faced with the important task of writing a letter for a friend, an associate, or a family member to support their immigration application.
+The writer must compose a detailed and convincing letter to attest to the applicant’s good character.

-The guide below provides valuable instructions on how to write a good moral character letter for immigration:
+The guide below provides valuable instructions on how to write such a letter:

-The examples should apply to the main reason for the letter and should serve to convince the recipient of the goodness of the applicant.
+The examples should serve to convince the recipient of the goodness of the applicant.

 Include other aspects